vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 .. cfgcmd:: set vpn sstp client-ipv6-pool <IPv6-POOL-NAME> prefix <address>
    mask <number-of-bits>

   Use this comand to set the IPv6 address pool from which an SSTP client will get an IPv6 prefix of your defined length (mask) to terminate the SSTP endpoint at their side.
-The mask length can be set from 48 to 128 bit long, the default value is 64.
+The mask length can be set between 48 and 128 bits long, the default value is 64.

 .. cfgcmd:: set vpn sstp client-ipv6-pool <IPv6-POOL-NAME> delegate <address>
    delegation-prefix <number-of-bits>

   Use this command to configure DHCPv6 Prefix Delegation (RFC3633) on SSTP.
 You will have to set your IPv6 pool and the length of the delegation prefix.
 From the defined IPv6 pool you will be handing out networks of the defined length (delegation-prefix).
-The length of the delegation prefix can be set from 32 to 64 bit long.
+The length of the delegation prefix can be set between 32 and 64 bits long.

 .. cfgcmd:: set vpn sstp default-ipv6-pool <IPv6-POOL-NAME>